agiacalone/cecs-378-reading-intro_to_compsec/README.md

     c.
 Give an example in which system availability is the most important requirement.

 8. For each of the following assets, assign a low, moderate, or high impact level for the loss of confidentiality, availability, and integrity, respectively.
 Justify your answers.
-    a.
-An organization managing public information on its Web server.
+    1. An organization managing public information on its Web server.
-    b.
-A law enforcement organization managing extremely sensitive investigative information.
+    2. A law enforcement organization managing extremely sensitive investigative information.
-    c.
-A financial organization managing routine administrative information (not privacy-related information).
+    3. A financial organization managing routine administrative information (not privacy-related information).
-    d.
-An information system used for large acquisitions in a contracting organization contains both sensitive, pre-solicitation phase contract information and routine administrative information.
+    4. An information system used for large acquisitions in a contracting organization contains both sensitive, pre-solicitation phase contract information and routine administrative information.
 Assess the impact for the two data sets separately and the information system as a whole.
-    e.
-A power plant contains a SCADA (supervisory control and data acquisition) system con- trolling the distribution of electric power for a large military installation.
+    5. A power plant contains a SCADA (supervisory control and data acquisition) system con- trolling the distribution of electric power for a large military installation.
 The SCADA system contains both real-time sensor data and routine administrative information.
-As- sess the impact for the two data sets separately and the information system as a whole.
+Assess the impact for the two data sets separately and the information system as a whole.

 9. Develop an attack tree for gaining access to the contents of a physical safe.